mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 How do we do that?

-To solve this problem we used structure embedding what is the way go provides to extend the behavior of a struct based on another struct.
+To solve this problem, we used structure embedding which is a tool provided by Go to extend the behavior of a struct based on another struct.
 I prefer to not use the term inheritance here because it is not correct; it is embedding, not inheritance.
 If you want to dive deeper into this concept, take a look at the video of the talk [Embedding in go](https://www.youtube.com/watch?v=-LzYjMzfGDQ)